programmerMG/Whatsapp-bot-python/README.md

 After clicking save your procedure is completed and it is the time to test the bot by sending messages to it

+#
+If this helps you do star it